National Black Theatre: Buildings

 While the theatre originally rented its space on 127th and East 125th Streets, Teer purchased the 8,000 square foot theatre in 1969 at 9 East 125th street.
-In 1982, the NBT expanded to 64,000 square foot complex that housesd two theatres, classrooms, and an African and Nigerian art gallery.
+In 1982, the NBT expanded to a 64,000 square foot complex that housesd two theatres, classrooms, and an African and Nigerian art gallery.

 In 2002, Barbara Ann Teer sold 49 percent of the property to Nubian Partners, which operated multiple retail outlets within the building.
 In April 2009, Nubian Partners signed a lease with Apple-Metro which is an Applebee's Franchisee.
 The franchise was planning to take on a lease in the building the National Black Theatre was located.
-Ms. Teer brought forth the case in early 2008, before her passing, arguing that Applebee's did not promote the cultural integrity mission that the theatre promoted.
+Ms. Teer brought forth the case in early 2008, shortly before her death, arguing that Applebee's did not promote the cultural integrity mission that the theatre promoted.
 This was a condition she included when she signed the real estate partnership agreement with Nubian in 2002 when the theatre was threatened by foreclosure.